 Typically, you will see such policies include a third number (for example, 100/300/100).

-What that last 100 represents is the amount of property damage liability coverage, in thousands, included with the insurance policy.
+What that last 100 represents is the amount of property damage liability coverage, in thousands, included with the insurance coverage.
 This is called split limit coverage.

 In a 100/300/100 policy, then, up to $100,000 bodily injury per single person injured in an accident would be covered, as well as up to $300,000 in total for bodily injuries per accident, and up to $100,000 for damage to other people’s property would be covered by the policy.